MarcoGroenenberg/mendix-PivotTableWidget/README.md

 ###Styling thresholds

 To highlight certain values, styling thresholds can be defined.
 When the cell value is at least the threshold value and less than any next threshold value, the CSS class will be applied to the cell.
 Only the CSS class of the highest threshold will be used.

+###Styling for display action

+The display action allows an additional class to be specified, containing the actual value.
+Most effective for a small number of unique values or enumerations.

 ####Configuration onCellClick category